nglasl/silverstripe-misdirection/README.md

   enforce_misdirection: false
 ```

-When there are multiple matches, the first link mapping created will be used.
-This default behaviour may be configured to prioritise the most recently created link mapping:
+When there are multiple matches, the link mapping first created will be used.
+This default behaviour may be configured to prioritise the link mapping most recently created:

 ```yaml
 LinkMapping: